Split Dollar Life Insurance: Best Plans and Sample Rates

 This is because to the business, you are an extremely valuable asset.
 Which means that if something were to happen to you, the company would need to hire someone in order to replace you.
 On top of that, you would need some sort of coverage to keep your family financially safe.

 Split dollar life insurance is a type of policy that offers an affordable life insurance solution to both employers and employees.
+This quick read outlines the potential benefits of a split dollar life insurance policy for employees and their employers.

 Let’s start by answering this question a bit more in depth: